GSA/piv-guides/pages/locally-trusted-ocsp.md

   >> **Transparent Caching Proxy -- an Alternative Backup (Fail-over) Method.** The **Transparent Caching Proxy** may <!-- "May" sounds uncertain.
 What could be the problem area? -->provide sufficient backup resiliency<!-- Does this method provide greater security?
 If so, we ought to say that. --> to preclude the need for a locally trusted OCSP.
 When configured properly<!-- Explain "proper configuration. -->, a Transparent Caching Proxy is a highly effective method of obtaining and providing CRLs during Internet, CRL, or OCSP service disruptions.
 This proxy also greatly reduces Internet connection-bandwidth consumption.
 To use this system, configure it to frequently check the end-point <!-- End-point is what?
 Need clarification.
 Also, explain file types that follow. -->for modified **.p7c** and **.crl** files so that the cache maintains the most up-to-date information.
 In addition, consider configuring a script on any host "behind" the transparent cache to regularly download chosen CRLs.
 This will keep the cache "fresh" even when users on the local network are not downloading CRLs during off-peak (i.e., non-working) hours.<!-- How does user download of CRLs during off-peak hours effect freshness of cache (unclear)? --> For additional information on configuring a Transparent Caching Proxy, see _(insert link to relevant document here)_.

-## Security Risks <!-- The uninitiated will most likely have trouble following the discussion in this paragraph. -->
+## Security risks <!-- The uninitiated will most likely have trouble following the discussion in this paragraph. -->
 By operating a locally trusted OCSP Responder, your organization is assuming all of the security risks introduced when you do not depend directly on the authoritative revocation status sources (i.e., CAs). <!-- LL has given guidance about doc. prep. that we are to assume the reader has no prior knowledge of the subject matter.
 Are the sources = the CAs & they are normally consulted for accurate CRLs (unclear)?
 Does the OCSP Responder extract the CRL information from the CA and so is not a "direct" (more secure) means? -->CAs follow stringent <!-- Are the policies and procedures the CP and CPS mentioned in next sentence (unclear)?
 Explain "multi-person control" for reader. -->requirements for multi-person control, physical security<!-- How does physical security relate to CRLs? -->, and hardware cryptographic modules <!-- Hardare mentioned here but not software (which is mentioned below). -->, which are detailed in each CA's **Certificate Policy (CP)** and **Certification Practices Statement (CPS)**.
 If you do not implement equivalent security controls to those implemented by a CA (i.e., as stated in a CP and CPS), then your local OCSP Responder becomes the weak link in the chain, and your organization's overall <!-- ? -->network-security assurance level would effectively be reduced to that of your local network configuration. <!-- Local vs. ___? -->For example, if your organization validates **Personal Identity Validation (PIV)** authentication certificates (hardware)<!-- "Hardware certificates" relate to a PIV card used for computer access to a network? -->, but you are using software cryptographic keys on your local OCSP Responder, then the validated PIV certificates' <!-- For PIV? -->assurance level may be associated with software rather than hardware, both of which have different CP and CPS requirements. <!-- Is this what you meant? -->This may be acceptable for some **use cases**--while for others, it will not.

 Some other security best practices to consider when implementing an OCSP Responder: